CSUBioGroup/PGMG/readme.md

 Other configurations need to be changed inside `train_chembl_baseline.py`, including model settings and the data directory.

+It takes about 70 hours to run the training script with default parameters using a single 2080Ti.

 ## Using a trained PGMG model to generate molecules